NoahBSchwartz/Exploratoria/README.md

 # Exploratoria

 ## 🏆 Introduction
 Exploratoria is a 2D top-down experience that takes inspiration from museums to provide an enjoyable learning experience.
 Through the use of a 16-bit art style, we incorporated the feeling of playing an actual arcade machine into a modern game.
-It won first place at the Colorado Technology Student Association competition!
+It won first place at the Colorado Technology Student Association competition.

 ## 🛠 Code Structure